SageGrey/exp-exp-exp/zzzzz_cards/198_CrisisMisleadingTerm.md

-# Crisis as a misleading term
+# "Crisis" as a misleading term

 The use of the term "crisis" when applied to certain facets of society can be misleading.
 The idea of there being a "crisis" invokes the metaphor of a natural disaster where there has been a sudden disturbance which has thrown the sytstem into chaos.
 [However, this framing often misses that "the crisis" while severe is not a new phenomenon, but rather a feature of a given social system.](198a_HousingCrisisMadden.md).